ViRGIS-Team/ViRGiS-Geometry/README.md

 - ENU (right handed) i.e. x is east, y is north and z is up;
 - NED (right handed) i.e. x is north, y is east and z is down;
-- EUN (left handed) (Unity Game Space) where 0,0,0 rotation will have you facing nort
+- EUN (left handed) (Unity Game Space) where 0,0,0 rotation will have you facing north

 > [!NOTE]
 > The axis order is only used when casting Vectors and Meshes to Unity Vector3s and Meshes, at which point the order is checked and if neccesary changed to ensure that the result is corrrectly in EUN order.
 This does mean that - if you do not explicitly set the `Vector3d` axis order, the cast will assume that you want to rotate the data from a Z up `Vector3d` to a Y up `Vector3`.
 It you do not, then set the data as being in EUN coordinates already!